 The program HertzWin developed by Vink System Analysis & Design is used by many people.
 Sometimes these users have questions about the accuracy and use of the HertzWin results.
 Some of these questions are discussed here.

-Does the program contain computational errors (bugs)?
+Does the program contain calculation errors (bugs)?

 - the contact surface of both objects is small compared to the radius of the objects;

 - contact surfaces are perfectly smooth (no surface roughness);

 - materials distort linearly elastic and are homogeneous;